Gardens, (Green) Squares, and Parks in Paris

 Jardin des Rosiers (Rosiers Joseph Migneret Garden)

-Located in the heart of the Marais district away from the bustling streets, the Francs-Bourgeois-Rosiers Garden is a quiet intimate escape from the crowded alleys and stores.
-This green space is made up of small gardens of several private mansions and has three distinct parts.
+Located in the heart of the Marais district away from the bustling streets, the Francs-Bourgeois-Rosiers Garden is a quiet, intimate escape from the crowded alleys and stores.
+This green space consists of small gardens surrounding several private mansions and has three distinct parts.

 The first one comes from the Hôtel de Coulanges, the second one from the Hôtel Barbes, and the third one from the Hôtel d'Albret.
-The gardens are lined with shrubs and plants, and some of the most sweet-smelling roses in Paris.
+The gardens are lined with shrubs and plants, and with some of the sweetest-smelling roses in Paris.

 Address: 10 Rue des Rosiers